Local Review: it foot, it ears – teeter

 It’s the unique timbres and experiments with instruments that keep the guitar-percussion format from limiting teeter’s diversity. “jump rope” is plunky, slow and full of tense silences, while the lumbering blues in “shake on it” give way into the arrhythmic punk freakout of “racket.”
 Most of the credit due to this simple technicality is the physical manipulation of their instruments.
 On “lost an ear,” Foster tightens and loosens his drum heads to follow the rising and falling melodies on Rabb’s guitar so delicately that the music sounds as if it’s literally bloating and deflating in the mix.
 Moments like these separate it foot, it ears from other experimental rock groups who simply display technical flash.
 Rabb and Foster understand the vivacity of sound.

 teeter barely lasts more than 15 minutes, but it’s an eventful stretch of time.
 Keeping track of each rhythmic shift, vocal trick and compositional oddity is an exhausting task and requires numerous listens to even halfway decipher.
 This isn’t difficult music for difficulty’s sake.
 However, there’s serious purpose here, and no second of teeter sounds random.
-The parts interweave perfectly, creating holistic, rewarding compositions out of fractured, seemingly unsalvageable pieces. –Connor Lockie
+The parts interweave perfectly, creating holistic, rewarding compositions out of fractured, seemingly unsalvageable pieces. –Audrey Lockie